VanguardLab/Guardian/README.md

+# Guardian
-# Guardian is a reinforced case design for the Raspberry Pi
+A reinforced case design for the Raspberry Pi